SaraAshourHelmy/EventtusSample/README.md

   in case of no internet get followers data from database directly and cash all img in memory for 2 Minutes

+#3- Move To FollowerInfoActivity
-#3- when tap on follower cell Move To FollowerInfoActivity to display more info  and get last 10 tweets
+    when tap on follower cell to display more info  and get last 10 tweets .
     Cashing tweets in db in case of tapping on followers when internet conneted if tap on followers when no internet connection there are no tweets cashed on database